 A second option for viewing reflector status and activity: http://irlp.g4eid.co.uk/status/all_reflectors.html

-For example: PTT + *190638 will connect to echolink node number 190638.
-(VE7RHS repeater at UBC)
+For example: Holding PTT and dialing *190638 will connect to Echolink node number 190638 (the VE7RHS repeater at UBC).

-Echolink status page: http://www.echolink.org/links.jsp
+Echolink Status Page: http://www.echolink.org/links.jsp

-Repeater Manager: Horace VA7XHB
+Repeater Manager: Horace Bong VA7XHB

 repeater@ve7sar.net